XTANDI is a prescription medicine used to treat men with prostate cancer that:

 • Take other medicines

 Steroids are not required with XTANDI.
-Talk to your doctor if you have questions about steroids.
+Talk with your doctor if you have questions about steroids.